 Pink peppercorn, raspberry and Rose tarts are one of my new favourite flavour combinations.
-The pink peppercorn is subtle which works well with sweetness in the tart and the tart flavour of raspberry.
-All rounded out with a beautiful floral touch for these lovely pink tarts.
+The pink peppercorn is subtle which works well with sweetness in the tart and the tart flavour of raspberry, rounded out with a beautiful floral touch for these lovely pink tarts.

 There’s something about all the pastry shops in London.
 It seems everywhere I turn there’s a beautiful patisserie with delectable tarts, cookies, pastries and so many desserts.
 One* of my favourite desserts is a lemon cream tart, Tart au Citron.
 (I also really like salted caramel anything, cream puffs, éclairs…the list goes on)